|

 baseball, past and present, there was new and compelling information.
 Well-researched

 and written (as always).
-Such
+The

 am pleased that early black players are included.
 Bud Fowler is as important